PURPOSE OF THIS POLICY

 - Over-the Cap cost sharing cannot be used to meet a cost sharing commitment.

-- Third party in-kind contributions may be used in cost sharing.
-The fair market value of the goods and services contributed by a third party (i.e., a non-CSU, non-Federal entity) must be established and documented.
+- In cases where third-party, in-kind contributions must be used, the fair market value of the goods and services contributed by a third party (i.e., a non-CSU, non-Federal entity) must be established and documented.
 [2 CFR 306(j)].

 - Most other costs that could be charged (allowable, allocable, reasonable, and consistently treated) to a sponsored project can be cost-shared.
 The following are examples of other direct costs that may be cost-shared: